GoWind/GoWind.github.io/thread_local_storage.md

     0x100003f70 <+12>: adrp   x0, 5
 ```

 Now, what we are interested in is the `adrp` instruction.
-As covered in the previous post [[GOT, `__stubs` and Linking]], we use the `GOT` (global offset table) to load the address of a global variable.
+As covered in the previous [post](https://github.com/GoWind/GoWind.github.io/blob/master/got_stubs_and_linking.md) , we use the `GOT` (global offset table) to load the address of a global variable.
 The address is at a fixed offset from the base of the GOT.
 We then fetch the value of the variable from the address.
 `adrp` sets `x0` to an offset into the GOT (GOT + some value), where we will find the address of our global variable. we then load the actual value of our variable from this address (using `ldr x0, [x0]`)

-In this case, we can't use a GOT.
+#### In this case, we can't use a GOT.
 Why ?
 All threads share the same memory space.
-If var `i` is stored at address `x`, then all threads will see the same address `x` when tehy try to load the value for `i`. in our `increment_i` function, we aren't using any thread index or other thread specific identifiers (atleast directly) to load a different address in each thread, so that each thread gets a copy of `i`.
+If var `i` is stored at address `x`, then all threads will see the same address `x` when they try to load the value for `i`.
+In `increment_i`, we aren't using any thread index or other thread specific identifiers (atleast directly) to load a different address in each thread, so that each thread gets a copy of `i`.
 How does it work then ?

 The answers is how thread local storage works.
 Thread local data (variables) are stored in a section called `thread_vars` and `thread_bss` (`tdata` and `tbss` on Linux systems).
-You can see them by dumping the sectiosn present in the image (executable file ) in lldb
+You can see them by dumping the sections present in the image (executable file ) in lldb

 ```
 (lldb) image dump sections tlocal